alexkaratarakis/docs/feature-packages.md

 ### C. C++ REST SDK + SignalR

 The [C++ REST SDK][cpprestsdk] is a networking library that provides (among other features) HTTP and Websockets clients.
 To implement the HTTP client functionality on Windows Desktop, only the core Win32 platform APIs are needed (`zlib` is optional).

 However, the websockets client is based on [Websockets++][], which adds mandatory dependencies on `boost`, `openssl`, and `zlib`.
 Many users of the C++ REST SDK do not use the websockets component, so to minimize their overall dependency footprint it can be disabled at build time.
-Ideally, this option would be easily accessible to users who are concerned about the final size or licensing of their deployment.
+Ideally, these kinds of options would be easily accessible to users in Vcpkg who are concerned about the final size or licensing of their deployment.

-However, [SignalR-Client-Cpp][SignalR] depends on the websockets functionality provided by the C++ REST SDK.
-Therefore, the maintainers of the `signalrclient` port would ideally like to express this dependency such that `cpprestsdk` will be correctly built for their needs.
-Note that `signalrclient` does not _inherently_ care about `boost`, `websocketspp` or `openssl`, rather it depends only on the public websocket client APIs provided by `cpprestsdk`.
+[SignalR-Client-Cpp][SignalR] depends on the websockets functionality provided by the C++ REST SDK.
+Therefore, the maintainers of the `signalrclient` port would ideally like to express this dependency such that `cpprestsdk` will be automatically correctly built for their needs.
+Note that `signalrclient` does not _inherently_ care about `boost`, `websocketspp` or `openssl` -- it depends only on the public websocket client APIs provided by `cpprestsdk`.
 It would be much more maintainable to declare dependencies based on the public APIs rather than the dependencies themselves.

 [OpenCV]: http://opencv.org/
 [CUDA]: http://www.nvidia.com/object/cuda_home_new.html